 You guys.
 GUYS.
-I just discovered the ultimate breakfast hack for busy mornings.
+I just discovered the ultimate easy breakfast hack for busy mornings.
 I can’t believe I hadn’t figured this one out sooner; but alas, now that I have this life-altering trick, I HAD to share it with you (along with a recipe, of course).

 What is this glorious trick?
 Sheet pan pancakes.
 AKA pancakes you can make in bulk, mostly hands-off, and without a griddle.
 Keep reading for the method, along with my recipe at the end of the post.

-One of my good girlfriends enlightened our group of friends with this trick about a month ago, and it has changed EVERYTHING.
+One of my good girlfriends enlightened our group of friends with this pancake hack about a month ago, and it has changed EVERYTHING.
 Not just for a busy weekend morning, but for meal planning as well (since sheet pan pancakes make so many, you can pull out a few throughout the week without any fuss or mess).

 It also mostly uses ingredients you likely already have in your fridge and pantry!